 When it comes to tackling uneven skin pigmentation, acne scars, and regrettable tattoos, we now have laser options to take care of the problem.
 Albeit a pricier solution, it attracts many because it is tried and proven to work.
 Faced with this available technology, the concern now is to find a treatment that is safe, efficient, and reliable.
 PicoWay Laser was introduced into the market along with the promise of being able to deliver results that are a step above the usual performance of other lasers.
 See why it is something you should consider.

-The PicoWay laser is the new kid on the block in the field of pigmentation removal.
+The PicoWay laser is a recent addition in the field of pigmentation removal.
 It was released a few years ago, but it has been racking up good reviews.
 It is ideal for anti-aging, benign pigmentation, acne scars, and tattoo removal.

 This laser system developed by Syneron Candela comes in 3 wavelengths (532nm, 785nm, and 1064nm) which operate at full picosecond power and speed.
 These wavelengths determine the following: